Choctaw Nation of Oklahoma: Termination efforts (1950s)

 After eleven years as Choctaw chief, Belvin persuaded Representative Carl Albert of Oklahoma to introduce federal legislation to begin terminating the Choctaw tribe.
 On 23 April 1959, the BIA confirmed that H.R.
 2722 had been submitted to Congress at the request of the tribe.
 It would provide for the government to sell all remaining tribal assets, but would not affect any individual Choctaw earnings.
 It also provided for the tribe to retain half of all mineral rights, to be managed by a tribal corporation.

 On 25 August 1959, Congress passed a bill to terminate the tribe; it was called "Belvin's law" because he was the main advocate behind it.
 Belvin created overwhelming support for termination among tribespeople through his promotion of the bill, describing the process and expected outcomes.
-Tribal members later interviewed said that Belvin never used the word "termination" for what he was describing, and many people were unaware he was proposing termination.
+Tribal citizens later interviewed said that Belvin never used the word "termination" for what he was describing, and many people were unaware he was proposing termination.
 The provisions of the bill were intended to be a final disposition of all trust obligations and a final "dissolution of the tribal governments."

 The original act was to have expired in 1962, but was amended twice to allow more time to sell the tribal assets.
-As time wore on, Belvin realized that the bill severed the tribe members' access to government loans and other services, including the tribal tax exemption.
+As time wore on, Belvin realized that the bill severed the tribe citizens' access to government loans and other services, including the tribal tax exemption.
 By 1967, he had asked Oklahoma Congressman Ed Edmondson to try to repeal the termination act.
 Public sentiment was changing as well.
 The Choctaw people had seen what termination could do to tribes, since they witnessed the process with four other tribes in Oklahoma: the Wyandotte Nation, Peoria Tribe of Indians of Oklahoma, Ottawa Tribe of Oklahoma, and Modoc Tribe of Oklahoma.
 In 1969, ten years after passage of the Choctaw termination bill and one year before the Choctaws were to be terminated, word spread throughout the tribe that Belvin's law was a termination bill.
 Outrage over the bill generated a feeling of betrayal, and tribal activists formed resistance groups opposing termination.
-Groups such as the Choctaw Youth Movement in the late 1960s fought politically against the termination law.
+Groups such as the Choctaw Youth Movement (from the nationalist perspective) and some Red Power chapters (from the pan-Indianist perspective) in the late 1960s fought politically against the termination law.
 They helped create a new sense of tribal pride, especially among younger generations.
 Their protest delayed termination; Congress repealed the law on 24 August 1970.